aryan-parekh49/record-labels2/evidence-service/README.md

 # Evidence Management Service

-This simple Express service manages evidence items linked to crime records.
+This Express service manages evidence items linked to crime records.
+Evidence submissions are hashed and appended to a simple chain to demonstrate blockchain-style immutability.
-It stores data in memory and provides minimal REST endpoints.

 ## Usage